The realization space of an unstable coalgebra: Introduction

-Section~\ref{sec:cosimplicial-spaces} is devoted to the resolution model category of cosimplicial spaces with respect to the class of GEMs (generalized Eilenberg-MacLane spaces) of type $\mathbb{F}$.
+Section~\ref{sec:cosimplicial-spaces} is devoted to the resolution model category of cosimplicial spaces with respect to the class of $\F$-GEMs, the generalized Eilenberg-MacLane spaces of type $\mathbb{F}$.
 The K\"unneth theorem for singular homology with field coefficients provides an important link between the topological and the algebraic homotopy theories and its consequences are explained.
 As an example, the homotopy excision theorem for cosimplicial spaces is deduced from the one for cosimplicial unstable coalgebras (Theorem \ref{homotopy-excision 2}).
 We prove the existence of twisted ``Eilenberg-MacLane" objects $L_C(M,n)$ in cosimplicial spaces and study their relation with the objects of type $K_C(M,n)$ (Proposition \ref{Representability of L(C,n)}).
-These new objects appear as layers of Postnikov decompositions of cosimplicial spaces (see Proposition \ref{diff. constr. in S}).
+These new objects appear as layers of the Postnikov decomposition of a cosimplicial space that is obtained from its skeletal filtration (see Proposition \ref{diff. constr. in S}).
 Although the homology of an $L$-object is not a $K$-object, these two types of objects are nevertheless similar with respect to their functions in each homotopy theory.
 Ultimately it is this fact that allows a reduction from spaces to unstable coalgebras.

 Section~\ref{moduli-spaces} starts with a discussion of potential $n$-stages defined as cosimplicial spaces that approximate an honest realization.
-A key result which determines when a potential $n$-stage admits an extension to a potential $(n+1)$-stage is easily deduced from previous results (Theorem \ref{obstruction-theory-step}).
-Then a synthesis of the results obtained so far, in particular, on Postnikov decompositions and the relation between $K$- and $L$-objects, produces our main results about the moduli space of realizations of an unstable coalgebra as listed above.
+A key result which determines when a potential $n$-stage admits an extension to a potential $(n+1)$-stage is easily deduced from results of the previous sections (Theorem \ref{obstruction-theory-step}).
+Then a synthesis in the language of moduli spaces of the results obtained so far, especially on Postnikov decompositions and the relation between $K$- and $L$-objects, produces our main results about the moduli space of realizations of an unstable coalgebra as listed above.

-The paper ends with four Appendices that contain results which are interesting in their own right.
+The paper ends with three appendices that contain results which are used in the rest of paper but may also be of independent interest.

-Facts and definitions on cosimplicial objects in Reedy and resolution model categories used throughout the paper are reviewed in Appendix~\ref{cosimplicial-objects}.